Extinct in the wild: Conservation

-Reintroduction
+Species reintroduction

 Reintroduction is the deliberate release of individuals into the wild, from captivity or from other areas where the species survives.
 However, it may be difficult to reintroduce EW species into the wild, even if their natural habitats were restored, because survival techniques, which are often passed from parents to offspring during parenting, may have been lost.
 Reintroduction efforts, also referred to as translocation, are complex and a common source of complication is how animals behave upon release.
 Climate suitability has been shown to influence reintroduction outcomes as well.
 Though many efforts translocate populations to historic ranges, climate change may be causing those previously inhabited areas to no longer be suitable for the species.

 Przewalski's horse has been reintroduced, its status going from extinct in the wild to endangered.

 The Przewalski's horse was downgraded from EW to Endangered in 2011 after decades of reintroduction efforts.
 In China, they are still classified as EW since they are given supplemental feed over the winter to aid survival.
 Of the 2500 living, about 1360 are in the wild, and all 2500 are descended from 12 wild-caught ancestors, causing an inbreeding depression that contributes to factors, such as shorter lifespans and high mortality, that impede conservation.